SJGriffin21/SJGriffin21.github.io/index.md

-# Hello World
+#SJGriffin

 ##### Hello, Welcome to my website
-Here you will find information about me as well as some projects I have done Click [here]() to go to About Me
+Here you will find information about me as well as some projects I have done.

+Click [here](https://sjgriffin21.github.io/aboutMe) to go to About Me

-Click [here]() to go to my projects
+Click [here](https://sjgriffin21.github.io/projects) to go to my projects